Rafael Devers

 2025 Fantasy Outlook

 Devers delivered a typically productive season, albeit dampened by lingering soreness in both of his shoulders, costing him the last eight games of the year.
 The shoulder issues were not reflected in his numbers, with Devers nearly matching the previous season's performance.
-Though, he took a slightly different path, with his highest strikeout rate since 2020, but more walks and his highest barrel rate since 2021.
+Though, he took a slightly different path, with his highest strikeout rate since 2020, but with more walks and his highest barrel rate since 2021.
 Devers chased less; his contact in and out of the zone dipped, perhaps due to his aching shoulders.
-He's expected to be fully heathy in the spring.
-His glove at the hot corner remains an issue, with his -9 defensive runs saved marking eight straight seasons where Devers was a below average defender.
+He's expected to be fully healthy in the spring.
+His glove at the hot corner remains an issue, with his -9 defensive runs saved marking eight straight seasons in which Devers was a below average defender.
 Moving to first base, or even DH, could be in the works, but for at least one more season, Devers checks in as one of the most consistently productive third basemen.
 Read Past Outlooks

 RANKS